 The Conservancy of Southwest Florida has more information on the impact of mining to our environment at NoMineOn82.com.

-The Examiner’s recommendation will either be accepted or rejected by our five commissioners sitting on the Lee County Board of County Commissioners during a later meeting.
+The Examiner’s recommendation will either be accepted or rejected by our commissioners sitting on the Lee County Board of County Commissioners at this meeting.